 Phone Calls & Phone Usage Policy

 All phone calls from jail are made through a jail approved pre-paid phone account or phone card .
-Jail phone calls are much more costly than phone calls made at home.
+Jail phone calls are much more expensive than phone calls made at home.
 There are certain restrictions about how often you can use the phone, but inmates should keep in mind lots of people want to use the phone – so you have to share.
 If you break the rules, an inmate’s phone privileges could be reduced or eliminated completely.